technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab9/Lab9.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/im66.png)

     >[!Alert] **Important:** From the Knowledge page, ensure that the added knowledge source has been successfully uploaded.
-This will generally take 15 to 30 minutes to complete.
+This will generally take 10 to 15 30 minutes to complete.

 ### Task 2: Customize the Fallback Topic